tywalch/electrodb/README.md

 Provide all table index facets in an array of objects to the `delete` method to batch delete records.

 > Note: Performing a Batch Delete will return an array of "unprocessed" records.
 An empty array signifies all records were processed.
 If you want the raw DynamoDB response you can always use the option `{raw: true}`, more detail found here: [Query Options](#query-options).
+> Additionally, when performing a BatchWrite the `.params()` method will return an _array_ of parameters, rather than just the parameters for one docClient query.
+This is because ElectroDB BatchWrite queries larger than the docClient's limit of 25 records.

 ```javascript
 let unprocessed = await StoreLocations.delete([